nasif-co/Asterism/Code Descriptions/Server.md

 	   }
 ```

 In this part, we already know it is a normal message and we have divided it by the delimiter.
 Now we act differently depending on what kind of message it is.
 If it is a FINAL type message, we must update both the bulbs and the controllers.
-We set the globalPosition as the one received in the message, we save this also to lightPosition, constraining it between 0 adn 500, and then we call the *moveLightObject* function, which animates the light bulbs:
+We set the globalPosition as the one received in the message, we save this also to lightPosition, constraining it between 0 and 500, and then we call the *moveLightObject* function, which animates the light bulbs:

 ```js
 function moveLightObject(brightness){